Shyan1943/p4/README.md

     iii.
 See step 15, to create "C"RUD Route for Reviews iv.
 See step 14, to create C"R"UD Route for Reviews
     v.
 See step 16, to create CR"U"D Route for Reviews
+    vi.
+See step 17, to create CRU"D" Route for Reviews

 ### 24. Associating Dgs with User
     i.
 Inside "dgs/models.py", import `from django.contrib.auth.models import User` and the relationship to the Dg model